 Offer: An official offer of a place on a course from Edge Hill University.
 This can be conditional or unconditional.

-Open Days: The university is open for those considering an application.
+Open days: The university is open for those considering an application.
 The day includes campus tours, subject talks, accommodation tours, finance talks and the chance to get your questioned answered.
-Edge Hill’s next Open Day is on Saturday 20 August.Book your place now
+Edge Hill’s next Open Day is on Saturday 20 August.Book your place for Open Day

 Prospectus: Guides produced by individual universities detailing the unique information about that university and the course it offers.
 Also available online via our website.

 Self-release: If you have changed your mind about what or where you want to study or achieved better-than-expected grades, you can decline your place and release yourself into Clearing.